 Sgt.
 Andrew J. Baddick is buried in Arlington National Cemetery.
 He was posthumously awarded the Bronze Star for heroism and Soldier's Medal for saving another soldier's life.
 A.J. was an avid kayaker and swimmer and guided rafting trips down the Lehigh River.
 He loved the outdoors and enjoyed hunting and fishing.
 He belonged to the Jim Thorpe Fire Department, and was a driver for the Ambulance Service.

-The Baddick family has chosen to support Warriors and Quiet Waters through Dog Tag Brewing.
+The Baddick family has chosen to support Warriors and Quiet Waters through Dog Tag Legacy Fund.
 This organization provides traumatically injured U.S. servicemen and women from Iraq and Afghanistan with a high quality restorative program, utilizing the therapeutic experience of fly fishing on Montana waters.